microsoft/DeepSpeed/blogs/deepspeed-chat/README.md

 We are very excited to share that DeepSpeed-Chat is now open-sourced and available to the AI community.

 * To get started, please visit our github page for DeepSpeed-Chat: [GitHub Landing Page](https://github.com/microsoft/DeepSpeedExamples/tree/master/applications/DeepSpeed-Chat)

 * We will continue to improve DeepSpeed-Chat with your feedback and support.
 Our [Roadmap](https://github.com/microsoft/DeepSpeedExamples/tree/master/applications/DeepSpeed-Chat/README.md#roadmap) details all the currently supported features as well as ones that are planned for future.

 DeepSpeed-Chat is part of the bigger DeepSpeed ecosystem comprising of a multitude of Deep Learning systems and modeling technologies.
+To learn more,

+* Please visit our [website](https://www.deepspeed.ai/) for detailed blog posts, tutorials, and helpful documentation.
-To learn more, please visit our [website](https://www.deepspeed.ai/).
-You can also follow us on [twitter](https://twitter.com/MSFTDeepSpeed) for the latest news on DeepSpeed.
-For Chinese users, you can also follow KAIYUANSHE WeChat(开源社微信公众号) where we will post our Chinese blogs.
-For Japanese users, you can also follow our [Japanese twitter account](https://twitter.com/MSFTDeepSpeedJP).
+* You can also follow us on our [English Twitter](https://twitter.com/MSFTDeepSpeed) and [Japanese Twitter](https://twitter.com/MSFTDeepSpeedJP) for latest news on DeepSpeed.

 DeepSpeed welcomes your contributions!
 We encourage you to report issues, contribute PRs, and join discussions on the [DeepSpeed GitHub](https://github.com/microsoft/DeepSpeed/) page.
 Please see our [contributing guide](https://github.com/microsoft/DeepSpeed/blob/master/CONTRIBUTING.md) for more details.
 We are open to collaborations with universities, research labs, companies, such as those working together on deep learning research, applying DeepSpeed to empower real-world AI models and applications, and so on.
 For such requests (and other requests unsuitable for GitHub), please directly email to deepspeed-info@microsoft.com.